alexwlchan/alexwlchan.net/src/_drafts/atomic-cross-filesystem-moves-in-python.md

 So now we need to decide what "something else" looks like.

 To get the file onto the same filesystem, we can use shutil.move() to put it in the same directory as the intended destination, but with a different filename.
-Initially we might try something like:
+As a first pass, we might try something like:

 ```python
 import shutil